deepakjois/luatex-harfbuzz/README.md

 This will invoke LuaTeX with the right flags.

 ### How it works
-Please check out [setup.lua](setup.lua) for the callbacks, and [ufylayout] LuaRocks module for the layout code.
+Please check out [hbtex.lua](hbtex.lua) for the callbacks, and [ufylayout] LuaRocks module for the layout code.

 [ufylayout]: https://github.com/deepakjois/ufylayout